tonyx/Sharpino/Sharpino.Sample.13/README.md

 # Reservation pattern for user registration (Sharpino.Sample.13)

 ## warning:
-the reservation pattern could be too much as the optimistic lock is enough.
+1. the reservation pattern could be too much as the optimistic lock is enough.
+2. There are random cases of false negatives

 This sample explores a concurrency-safe approach to user registration using a short-lived reservation (claim) pattern.

 ## Problem